MachadoLhes/RestQL-docs/restql/tutorial/settingUp.md

   launches: "https://api.spacexdata.com/v3/launches"
 ```

-Any value assigned to that key should point to a RESTful API.
+Any value assigned to that a key in `mappings` should point to a valid API.

 ## Building Docker image

-restQL Server can also be run as a Docker container.
+restQL-http can also be ran as a Docker container.
-First, create the `restql.ymml` at the `src/resources/` folder
+First, create the `restql.yml` at the `src/resources/` folder.

-Then execute the build-dist script:
+Then execute the build-dist script from the source code root folder:

 ```shell
 ./scripts/build-dist.sh